×

 Swot Analysis of "Saturn Corp.'s Module II Decision" written by Anita M. McGahan, Greg Keller includes – strengths weakness that are internal strategic factors of the organization, and opportunities and threats that Saturn Ii facing as an external strategic factors.
 Some of the topics covered in Saturn Corp.'s Module II Decision case study are - Strategic Management Strategies, Economics, Growth strategy, Manufacturing, Organizational structure and Strategy & Execution.

-Some of the macro environment factors that can be used to understand the Saturn Corp.'s Module II Decision casestudy better are - – customer relationship management is fast transforming because of increasing concerns over data privacy, increasing inequality as vast percentage of new income is going to the top 1%, competitive advantages are harder to sustain because of technology dispersion, banking and financial system is disrupted by Bitcoin and other crypto currencies, central banks are concerned over increasing inflation, increasing household debt because of falling income levels, increasing government debt because of Covid-19 spendings, there is backlash against globalization, talent flight as more people leaving formal jobs, etc
+Some of the macro environment factors that can be used to understand the Saturn Corp.'s Module II Decision casestudy better are - – talent flight as more people leaving formal jobs, cloud computing is disrupting traditional business models, geopolitical disruptions, wage bills are increasing, customer relationship management is fast transforming because of increasing concerns over data privacy, increasing commodity prices, digital marketing is dominated by two big players Facebook and Google, technology disruption, banking and financial system is disrupted by Bitcoin and other crypto currencies, etc

 12 Hrs